Less Thinking, more doing

 1. The Thought:

-That evening, Sarah thought, "What if I turned my baking into a small side business?"
-But she dismissed the idea at first, thinking, "I don't have the time or resources."
+That evening, Jessica thought, “What if I created my own line of safe, eco-friendly products?”
+But she dismissed the idea at first, thinking, “I don’t have a business degree or experience in consumer goods.”

 2. Evaluation:

-Over the next few weeks, Sarah noticed more opportunities where people admired her baking.
-She began to seriously consider her idea.
-She asked herself:
+Over the next few weeks, she noticed more parents expressing frustration over the lack of clean, safe baby and home products.
+She began to seriously consider her idea and asked herself:

 3. The Emotional Drive: